Fate-Grand-Automata/FGA/.github/ISSUE_TEMPLATE/bug_report.md

 - [ ] I read the [Troubleshooting Guide](https://github.com/MathewSachin/Fate-Grand-Automata/wiki/Troubleshooting)
 - [ ] I'll fill this template properly

-> Your issue will get closed/locked by the bot in case proper info isn't provided
+> Your issue will get closed/locked by the bot in case proper info isn't provided.
 > If you open unnecessary/dumb issues, you'll be rewarded with appropriate tags.

 **Describe the bug**